 “I am still learning and trying to digest what I am learning so that I can fine-tune what my passion is and where my heart is leading.
 I know I want to alleviate suffering; I am just trying to figure out how I can do this best.”

-That knowledge was developed at PLNU.
-His classes; time as a resident assistant; studying abroad; jobs and internships; and friendships all played a part.
+At PLNU, his classes, time as a resident assistant, studying abroad, jobs, internships, and friendships all played a part in shaping Richardson.
 He was influenced by his parents, sister, and faculty and staff role models, including Rick Hallahan, Beth Denney, Kaleigh Hofer, Bruce Schooling, Ph.D., and Rob Gailey, Ph.D.

 “PLNU was critical in my development of who I am today,” Richardson said.
 “My degrees have all helped me in my career; however, it was the journey of finding and pursuing them that truly shaped me.”